gretkierewicz/dissertation/README.md

 ## Last changes
 ###27/01/2020

-- Plans / deleting model for now - will be moved to new app with future Orders model
+- Plans / deleting model for now - will be moved to new app wiGth future Orders model
 - Orders - new app for orders and setting employee-plan setups
+- Orders / Implementing simple Orders model, view and serializer (changed Classes model str representation and ordering for better readability in Orders' forms)

 ### To be done: